-If you’re not sure what I mean by that, read on because you need to know.
+If you’re not sure what I mean by that, read on because you really need to know this.

 If you are sure what I mean by that, read on to find out if you’re doing it right!

 There’s nothing quite like a fresh start!

 It feels great to be at the beginning of a project with ALL the opportunity laid out before you, when ALL the possibilities do indeed seem endless and before you get sidetracked or waylaid by duty or other distractions.

 That’s why I like to take the beginning of a new month to tune-up my tech!